shanegrayson/coding_examples/CPPPlayground/CPPPP_Book/Ch_2/README.md

 using namespace std
 ```

+**MA**:

-**MA**: Determing on where it is placed it lets you use the namespace std (which i dont recall the book mentioning what it is called) thought the scope of which it is declared.
+Determing on where it is placed it lets you use the namespace std (which i dont recall the book mentioning what it is called) thought the scope of which it is declared.

 **BA**:

+It makes definitions made in the std namespace available to a program.

 ## Questions 4: